CedricTheveneau/Lightning_UI/README.md

 [Lightning UI](https://cedrictheveneau.github.io/Lightning_UI/) is a CSS library I made to simplify the styling on a cross platform project.
 The goal is to have a defined style everywhere that will save me both time and style consistency issues to fix.

+## Discord server :

+Join the Discord server by using [this invite link](https://discord.gg/URGXAVbPYj) !

 ## Description :

 Lightning UI is a simple yet eye-catching front-end library of ready to use components.